shravanipl/Money-Mapper/README.md

 This is an Expense tracker application built using **HTML,CSS,Javascript,Node JS,D3.js, Mongoose, Mocha and Chai**

-This is the entry page where existing user need to enter the Username and Password
+Below is the entry page where existing user needs to enter the Username and Password given during Account Creation

 ![Scheme](assets/Login.JPG)